fobordo/School_District_Analysis/README.md

 </p>

 ## Summary:
-In summary, the following four changes occurred in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+In summary, the following four changes occurred in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School were replaced with NaNs.

 ### 1. District Summary
 In the updated District Summary DataFrame, the metrics for Average Math Score, % Passing Math, % Passing Reading, % Overall Passing decreased by 0.1, 0.2%, 0.1%, and 0.3%, respectively.